jrenaud90/TidalPy/Documentation/radiogenics_x/index.md

 _Updated: 2026-09-12_

-`TidalPy.radiogenics_x` supplies the other internal heat source.
-Long-lived isotopes of uranium, thorium, and potassium, together with the short-lived isotopes that were still live in the first few million years of the solar system, deposit energy throughout a rocky layer as they decay.
-Each model in this module maps a layer's mass and the elapsed time onto a single number: the radiogenic heating $Q$ [W] released inside that layer.
+`TidalPy.radiogenics_x` adds functionality to calculate internal heating due to the decay of radioactive isotopes (both long- and short-duration isotopes).
+Each model in this module uses a layer's mass and the elapsed time to find the radiogenic heating $Q$ [W] released inside that layer.

-That number matters because it sets the baseline a tidal calculation is measured against.
-A body whose radiogenic budget alone keeps its mantle above the solidus will convect, differentiate, and dissipate tides differently from one that would be frozen without tidal heating.
-The comparison also runs the other way: showing that a moon's observed heat flow exceeds what radiogenic decay can supply is the standard argument that tides are doing the work.
-Because the decay is exponential and the relevant half lives span four orders of magnitude, the ratio of radiogenic to tidal heating is not a constant of a body but a function of its age.

 | Page | Covers |
 |---|---|